 › Appearing as counsel in a two-day application in the Supreme Court involving third party proceedings and other procedural issues.

-› Advising and appearing as counsel in the Supreme, District and Magistrates Courts in various insolvency proceedings, including applications to set aside statutory demands and winding-up applications.
+› Appearing in the Supreme, District and Magistrates Courts in various insolvency proceedings, including applications to set aside statutory demands and winding-up applications.

 › Acting on behalf of a developer in an arbitration concerning the construction of a residential development in the Sydney CBD.